howardjones/network-weathermap/cacti-split-issues.md

 Feature: "Lock to" list for nodes shouldn't really include itself

-Feature: Via overlay should include an arrowhead
+Feature: Relative overlay should include an arrowhead

 ~~Config editing all appears on a single line.~~